HarisMI40/HarisMI40/README.md

 npm run dev
 ```

-**Build Your Site**:
+**Build Your Site and View the Results**:
 ```bash
 npm run build && npx serve dist
 ```

 ## 🛠️ Configuration

-MultiTerm aims for simplicity.
+Simple configuration is a core feature of MultiTerm.
 All configuration is done from a single file: `src/site.config.ts`.
 This is where you can tailor your website to match your vision.

 Please take a look at `src/site.config.ts` for more information about the configuration options.

+To add your own content, check out the `src/content` directory.
+Feel free to remove all the example content and replace it with your own!

 ## 📄 License